maboa/circleplayer/README.md

 Note the progress bar will not function correctly in Opera 11 due to a JIT compiler bug in the Opera browser : [http://twitter.com/dstorey/status/28108260418523137](http://twitter.com/dstorey/status/28108260418523137)

 The demo's current look is heavily inspired by [http://forrst.com/posts/Untitled-CJz](http://forrst.com/posts/Untitled-CJz)

+Thanks to [http://twitter.com/quinnirill] (Jussi Kalliokoski) for contributing.

-CirclePlayer is dual-licensed under the BSD and MIT licenses
+CirclePlayer is dual-licensed under the GPL and MIT licenses